tsoernes/OS-P3/README.txt

 -There will always be an event of type NEW_PROCESS in the event queue.
 Why?

--Run the simula%on with different parameters.
+-Run the simulation with different parameters.
 Create a table or sheet with the results